| use case | apo | ctv | txhash | tluv | intro | vault | catt | matt | tplk |

 A Draft BIP by

-Johnson Lau proposes OP_PUSHTXDATA
+Johnson Lau proposes OP_PUSHTXDATA.

-is a (almost) superset of OP_CHECKTEMPLATEVERIFY
+OP_PUSHTXDATA is a (almost) superset of OP_CHECKTEMPLATEVERIFY in the sense

-that it is possible to encode an OP_CHECKTEMPLATEVERIFY
+that it is possible to encode an OP_CHECKTEMPLATEVERIFY into an OP_PUSHTXDATA.

-To do so, one simply uses OP_PUSHTXDATA
+To do so, one simply uses OP_PUSHTXDATA to check that the nVersion,

 nLocktime, vouts, sequences, and vins match the expected values.